 But before that, it’s only fair to explain why even after thousands of years, the leather belt is still one of the most sought-after product:

-- Leather is the strongest material available for making belts, hence leather belts can last for decades even with regular use.
+- Leather is the strongest material available for making belts, hence real leather belts can last for decades even with regular use.

 - Leather tanning is a method that is used to increase leather’s durability and make it less susceptible to coloring and decomposing.
 This further increases leather belts’ sturdiness and prevents them from fast deterioration.